Table of Contents

 An example of how programmatic advertising increases efficiency is when advertisers don’t need to optimize every campaign for different platforms themselves.

-Another advantage of this digital advertising trend is the number of ad networks like Google Ads, Facebook, Instagram and many more that can display your ads.
+Another advantage of this digital advertising trend is the number of ad networks like Google Ads, Facebook, Instagram, and many more that can display your ads.

 Furthermore, this technology places your ads on multiple devices, which depends on where your target market is most active.

+a.
 Case Study: The Economist

 "The Economist" wanted to experiment with programmatic ads in the hopes of enticing hesitant but interested readers to pursue the publication.